Cub Scouting

 Contact Information

 Thank you for your interest in contacting Scouting America.
-Lincoln Heritage Council helps chartered organizations in its geographic area effectively use the Scouting program and to expand the use of the program to other community groups.
+Lincoln Heritage Council helps chartered organizations in its geographic area effectively use the Scouting program and expand its use to other community groups.